Towards Improving Christofides Algorithm on Fundamental Classes by Gluing Convex Combinations of Tours: Introduction

 For graph $G=(V,E)$, a cut $U \subset V$ is {\em{proper}} if $|U| \geq 2$ and $|V\setminus{U}| \geq 2$.
+If we assume that the 4-regular 4-edge-connected graph $G$ does not contain proper 4-edge cuts (i.e., it is essentially 6-edge-connected), then the following theorem, whose proof appears in Section \ref{sec:thm1point7}, is relevant.
+Its proof uses essentially the same techniques we use to prove Theorems \ref{main} and \ref{uc-improved}, but is simpler (i.e., does not require gluing) because there are no tight proper cuts containing 1-edges.

-If we assume that the 4-regular 4-edge-connected graph $G$ does not contain proper 4-edge cuts, then the following theorem is relevant. \begin{restatable}{thm}{introFourRegBasecase} Let $G=(V,E)$ be a 4-edge-connected 4-regular graph $G$ with even number of vertices and no proper 4-edge cuts.
-Then the vector $(\frac{3}{2}-\frac{1}{42})\cdot (\frac{1}{2}\cdot \chi^{E(G)})$ dominates a convex combination of incidence vectors of tours of $G$. \end{restatable}
+\begin{restatable}{thm}{introFourRegBasecase} Let $G=(V,E)$ be a 4-edge-connected 4-regular graph with an even number of vertices and no proper 4-edge cuts.
+Then the vector $(\frac{3}{2}-\frac{1}{42})\cdot (\frac{1}{2}\cdot \chi^{E})$ dominates a convex combination of incidence vectors of tours of $G$. \end{restatable}

-Theorem \ref{onlybase-intro} could serve as the base case if we could glue over proper 4-edge cuts of $G$.
-However, the gluing arguments we present for $\theta$-cyclic points can not easily be extended to this case due to the increased complexity of the distribution of patterns over 4-edge cuts.
+Theorem \ref{onlybase-intro} could serve as the base case if we could prove an analogous theorem when $G$ has an odd number of vertices and if we could glue over proper 4-edge cuts of $G$.
+However, the gluing arguments we present for $\theta$-cyclic points can not easily be extended to this case due to the increased complexity of the distribution of patterns over 4-edge cuts.\footnote{We remark that \cite{gupta2021matroid} did extend Theorem \ref{onlybase-intro} to the case when $G$ has an odd number of vertices.
+This is discussed further in Section \ref{sec:related}.}